What is Negative SEO and Does it Matter?

 What to do:

-- This is far too massive a topic to cover here.
-The bottom line is that if you fear you may have been hacked, it’s crucial that you address the situation immediately as there is far more at stake than negative SEO.
+• This is far too massive a topic to cover here.
+If you fear you may have been hacked, you must address the situation immediately, as there is far more at stake than negative SEO.

-Unfortunately, there are people out there who would rather spend their time, energy, and money attempting to take down their competitors rather than on building up their own presence and reputation.
-This means that as a business owner doing business online, you need to be aware of these sorts of tactics and keep a vigilant watch for any signs that you’re under a negative SEO attack.
+Unfortunately, some people would rather spend their time, energy, and money attempting to take down their competitors rather than building up their presence and reputation.
+As a business owner doing business online, you need to be aware of these tactics and watch for any signs that you're under a negative SEO attack.

-Google has safeguards in place that catch many, if not most, such attacks.
-That said humans are still in control of their algorithms so things get overlooked and there will always be people looking out for the loopholes such oversight creates.
-Being mindful, monitoring your properties and knowing how to respond are crucial to mitigating any effects of a negative SEO attack and keeping your sterling SEO and online reputation clean.
+Google has safeguards that catch many, if not most, such attacks.
+That said, humans are still in control of their algorithms, so things get overlooked, and there will always be people looking out for the loopholes such oversight creates.
+Being mindful, monitoring your properties, and knowing how to respond are crucial to mitigating any effects of a negative SEO attack and keeping your sterling SEO and online reputation clean.